-Florida is currently in Phase 1 of reopening the state.
-This means many of our outdoor trails, parks, boat ramps have reopened, as well as limited operations for retail and restaurants.
+Florida enters Phase 2 of reopening the state on Friday, June 5.
+This means many of our outdoor trails, parks, boat ramps have reopened, as well as limited operations for retail, restaurants, bars, gyms, hair salons, and more.
 Family-friendly attractions are also reopening with safety protocols in place.

 Below is a list of what is open and closed in the Lakeland area.
 We will continue to monitor for new information in Lakeland and Central Florida and will update and add to this list accordingly.
 Keep in mind that this list is accumulated from MANY sources and although we do our best to be accurate, there is room for human error.
 If you find a mistake, please leave a comment below or contact us.
 Links are provided for all listings.